abulka/abulka.github.io/content/projects/libraries/europi-script-utils.md

 - KnobWithPassThrough
 - Scheduler

 Rather than each EuroPi script inventing its own hyseresis mitigation and knob pass-through logic etc., these utility classes can be used by any EuroPi script that needs them.

-You can install them into the `lib/contrib/experimental` directory of the EuroPi software, or in a separate `lib/contrib/utils` directory - you can put them wherever you want, even copy and paste them into the body of your script.
+You can install them into the `lib/contrib/experimental` directory of the EuroPi software, or in a separate `lib/contrib/utils` directory.
+Indeed, you can put them wherever you want - even copy and paste the classes into the body of the EuroPi script you are developing.

 #### The problems these utility classes solve

 **Hysteresis Mitigation**

-The term "hysteresis" refers to the problem of the knob value flickering when the knob is not being turned.
+The term [hysteresis](https://electronics.stackexchange.com/questions/266608/stable-output-from-a-potentiometer) refers to the problem of the knob value flickering when the knob is not being turned.
 This is a common problem with rotary encoders and can be mitigated by only accepting new values when the knob has been turned by a certain amount.
 This is especially useful when you have a knob that is used to